 IMPLAN defines the total annual production value of each Sector or Commodity as Output.
 Output is in producer prices and includes net of inventory changes.
-To understand how definition of Output creates some nuances in certain Sectors, read the full definition of Output here.
+To understand how the definition of Output creates some nuances in certain Sectors, read the full definition of Output here.
+For some years in some Sectors, the value of production may be greater than or equal to sales/revenue.

-Since Output is the total production value of a Sector, it include all components of production value or Output for a given Sector:
+Since Output is the total production value of a Sector, it includes all components of production value or Output for a given Sector:

 This formula is referred to as the Output Equation.